pywbem/pywbemtools/docs/pywbemcli/commands.rst

 * :ref:`Namespace list command` - List the namespaces on the server.
 * :ref:`Namespace create command` - Create a namespace on the server.
 * :ref:`Namespace delete command` - Delete a namespace on the server.
-* :ref:`Namespace interop command` - Get the Interop namespace on the server.
+* :ref:`Namespace interop command` - Get the :term:`Interop namespace` on the server.

 See :ref:`pywbemcli namespace --help`.